The One Liner

 But what happens to the lady after she walks out of the place?

-She finds her new peace and follows her dreams.
-Although the man did get married for the second time but now understands how responsibly he must treat his new lady.
+The lady finds her new peace and follows her dreams.
+Although the man did get married for the second time, he now understands how responsibly he must treat his new lady.

 Not Just a Movie Review: The Great Indian Kitchen